Band of Gold (TV series): Series 1

-Gina Dickson (Ruth Gemmell) is a young mother living in Bradford, West Yorkshire who has thrown out her abusive husband, Steve, but finds herself in debt to numerous bill collectors.
-Gina goes to a loan shark named Mr. Moore to pay off her debts.
-But Gina can't find work, and there's no one to look after her three young daughters, while Mr. Moore wants his money back, with interest.
-She meets Carol (Cathy Tyson) since their children go to the same school and are friends.
-Carol currently works as a prostitute to support herself and her young daughter Emma.
-The desperate Gina tells Carol that she wants to join her profession to pay off her debts.
-Carol teaches Gina how to "work the Lane" and introduces Gina to the world of ponces, punters, and police.
+Gina Dickson (Ruth Gemmell) is a young mother living in Bradford, West Yorkshire who has thrown out her abusive husband, Steve, and finds herself in debt.
+She can't find work, there's no one to look after her three young daughters, and a loan shark Mr. Moore wants his money back.
+She meets Carol (Cathy Tyson) since their children go to the same school.
+Carol, who works as a prostitute, teaches Gina how to "work the Lane" and introduces her to the world of ponces, punters, and police.
 Gina also meets Carol's friends: Rose (Geraldine James), an older hooker who rules the lane, and Tracy (Samantha Morton), a 15-year-old runaway who's hooked on drugs supplied by her pimp.
-Anita Braithwaite (Barbara Dickson), is another friend who allows the women to rent out rooms in her flat in exchange for a cut of their earnings.
+Anita Braithwaite (Barbara Dickson) is another friend who allows the women to rent rooms in her flat in exchange for a cut of their earnings.

-In the first episode, Carol accompanies Gina to a client's house.
-Whilst Gina is in another room with the client, Carol steals money from the client.
-Gina, putting her safety on the line, decides to work "The Lane" alone hoping to make up the last few pounds from one job so she can pay off her debts and go straight.
-Gina is later found murdered.
-Carol spends the rest of the series trying to avoid the serial killer, who proceeds to murder other prostitutes in Bradford.
-During the first series, Carol meets and becomes both intrigued and wary of a middle-aged client, named Curly (Richard Moore), who has a stocking fetish.
+In the first episode, Carol accompanies Gina to a client's house and steals money from him.
+Gina then puts her safety on the line by working "The Lane" alone and is found murdered by a serial killer, who proceeds to murder other prostitutes in Bradford.
+During the first series, Carol becomes intrigued and wary of a middle-aged client, named Curly (Richard Moore), who has a stocking fetish.
 Anita struggles to get by and her benefactor George Ferguson controls her.
 Tracy is attacked and nearly killed by her pimp Dez (Ashan Bhatti), but she recovers and her parents take her home.
 She is unable to stand living under their rules.
 Tracy's father abused her, she is not sure that her mother believes her, and her sister is resentful towards her for leaving home because her parents argued a lot since Tracy left.
 As a result, Tracy runs away from home again.